sferlix/frankAllSkyCam/README.md

 # 4. configure your system

-type this command:
-python3 -m frankAllSkyCam

-now, you should be able to configure your system by editing the single config.txt file:
+to configure your system, edit the single config.txt file:

 /home/pi/frankAllSkyCam/config.txt